 NOTE 1: The Key establishment information container is provided by upper layers.

+The initiating UE shall self-assign a source layer-2 ID, and the destination layer-2 ID set to the source layer-2 ID in the PROSE DIRECT LINK ESTABLISHMENT REQUEST message.

+NOTE 2: The UE implementation ensures that any value of the self-assigned source layer-2 ID is different from any other self-assigned source layer-2 ID(s) in use for 5G ProSe direct discovery as specified in clause 6.2.14, clause 6.2.15 and clause 8.2.1, and is different from any other provisioned destination layer-2 ID(s) as specified in clause 5.2.

+NOTE 3: It is possible for the target UE to reuse the target UE's layer-2 ID used in previous 5G ProSe direct link with the same peer UE.

 After the PROSE DIRECT LINK AUTHENTICATION REQUEST message is generated, the initiating UE shall pass this message to the lower layers for transmission along with the initiating UE's layer-2 ID for unicast communication and the target UE's layer-2 ID for unicast communication.

 The initiating UE shall start timer T5092.
 The UE shall not send a new PROSE DIRECT LINK AUTHENTICATION REQUEST message to the same target UE while timer T5092 is running.